Design discussions

 • Present technical considerations where appropriate.
 “X requires some refactoring that would take me another hour,” is probably not worth bringing up if X would produce a better user experience.
 “Adding X might require removing feature Y,” or “X is incompatible with Zulip’s security model,” is important to present early.

-Note that #design is a high-traffic stream, and thoughtful participation takes time.
+Note that #design is a high-traffic channel, and thoughtful participation takes time.
 Don’t let it prevent you from doing your own work.
 It can be helpful to pick particular conversations to follow, where you feel that you have insight to share.

 Participant roles